 1. The author of Scary Stories to Tell in the Dark didn’t start out writing scary stories.

 Alvin Schwartz, the author and adapter behind the Scary Stories trilogy, actually began his career as a journalist, writing for The Binghamton Press from 1951 to 1955.
-He also had a penchant for wordplay, saying that creating rhymes is a good way for “people to express their feelings without getting in trouble.”
-After Schwartz left journalism, he started working for a research corporation, which he couldn’t stand, and began doing that part time, devoting the rest of his hours to writing books.
-One of his first published works: a Parents’ Guide for Children’s Play.
-His journalistic instincts and whimsical leanings are probably to thank for the Scary Stories’ characteristic surrealism and eerily matter-of-fact storytelling.
+He also had a penchant for wordplay, saying that creating rhymes was a good way for “people to express their feelings without getting in trouble.”
+After Schwartz left journalism, he started working for a research corporation, which he couldn’t stand, and began doing that part-time, devoting the rest of his hours to writing books.
+One of his first published works was A Parents’ Guide to Child’s Play and Recreation.
+His journalistic instincts and whimsical leanings are probably to thank for Scary Stories’ characteristic surrealism and eerily matter-of-fact storytelling.

 When asked about his writing process for an interview with Language Arts magazine, Schwartz said, “Basically, what I do with every book, is learn everything I can about the genre.
 This will involve a lot of reading and scholarly books and journals and sometimes discussions and scholarly folklorists … In the process of accumulating everything on a subject, I begin setting aside things that I particularly like.
 What's interesting is that eventually patterns emerge.”

 The first Scary Stories book was released in 1981, and Schwartz would go on to write two more—More Scary Stories to Tell in the Dark and Scary Stories 3: More Tales to Chill Your Bones—before his death in 1992.

 3. Parents hated Scary Stories to Tell in the Dark ...